wp-plugins/amr-ical-events-list/readme.txt

 *   Allow html in descriptions, and convert any url's to links if not already converted.

 == Changelog ==
+= Version 3.0.1 =
+*   Fixed the version numbers - need to be same in 3 places
+*	Admin page html/css went a bit wonky - actually the wordpress admin navigation css - the subsubsub usually requires careful handling for the next piece of html.
+*   The widget was overenthusiatically thinking it needed to get events from posts too.  fixed.
+*   Applied clean url function to the widget event urls -  it will now validate
+*   Removed opacity css for now (invalid css).
+Better css control will be coming later

 = Version 3.0 =
 *   Fixed a minor bug with dates that did have an end date,but duration was 0.
 Some php datetime installations did not take kindly to being told to add 0 anything.
 *   Almost Totally rewrote the recurrence engine - it will now cater for ALL valid recurrence rules
 *   Woo hoo - hopefully a big improvement in listing options - the start of many more!
+Please note - they will change again - they need to be 'cleaner' in their html - will be along the same lines though, so have aplay if you wish.
 *   Caters for all kinds of weird and wonderful timezone ids (in response to [lespaul](http://wordpress.org/support/topic/plugin-amr-ical-events-list-date-time-problem?replies=7).
 See also [this note] (http://icalevents.anmari.com/2613-what-every-developer-ought-to-know-about-timezones-wrt-calendar-files/)

 = Version 2.9.5 =